 Khor Virap Monastery near Mt Ararat was built in 7th century.
 Gregory the Illuminator was imprisoned here in the 6 metre deep dungeon for 13 years (and survived).

 There’s a very strong sense of religion and history in this country and its people are more than happy for tourists to wander around visiting the churches.

 We heard many times that the Armenians’ strong religious faith has helped them cope with shocking tragedies like the 1915 genocide, the 1988 earthquake (50,000 killed), the 1999 coup d’etat where 8 parliamentarians were shot dead at the National Assembly and the current war with Azerbaijan.

 I visited a hairdresser here in Yerevan and spent two hours chatting to a bubbly Armenian girl who told me that Armenians also did it tough in 1991 – the year Armenia broke away from the USSR.
-They did not have electricity for three years.
+The Russians cut off their electricity supply for three years.
 Coal was burned in houses.
 Parents who had sons in the army had to pay for their uniforms and boots.
 And the list of hardships goes on.
 It certainly puts into perspective this quote I found at the Genocide Museum; ‘I come from bloody soil from an unexampled bloody history, from a people torn to pieces…’